wang-bill/riscalar/README.md

 Pipeline the processor (I anticipate this will be more of a challenge than we expect logistically); we might need to add depth to the registers for the pc for example to calculate on multiple pc values at a time...?\n

-Questions:
+Questions for OH:

-How do we handle branches?\n
+How do we handle branches?

-ALU as a functional unit?\n
+ALU as a functional unit?

+How to resolve common data bus sharing issue?

+Is it a good idea to group all RS into one 3D array?

+TODO:
+- Superscalar: Ask above questions in OH
+- Single Cycle: Copy the processor.sv into this top_level and integrate together for single cycle processor testbench
+- Pipeline: Make sure changes are consistent and test with testbenches